 The online Call for Proposals form for the 2018 Global Summit is now closed.
 Thanks to all who submitted – we plan to have decisions made by late February.
 Please watch your inboxes!
 In the mean time, take a moment to register to attend!

 The Global Summit will take place April 13 – 15, 2018, in Toronto.

-We have created a downloadable PDF Submission Guide to help you prepare the best possible submission for your proposal.
-The Submission Guide is an offline version of the online Call for Proposals form, and contains the exact questions you will be asked, including the character count limitations for your answers.
-We recommend reviewing the information in the Submission Guide prior to completing the online Call for Proposals form.
+We have created a downloadable PDF Submission Guide to help submitters prepare the best possible submission for their proposal.
+The Submission Guide is an offline version of the online Call for Proposals form, and contains the exact questions were asked, including the character count limitations for all answers.

 On Common Ground: Collaborate and Participate

 The Creative Commons Global Summit (CC Summit) is an annual meeting that celebrates the culture of sharing, and provides a space for open communities to collectively grow a vibrant, usable commons, powered by collaboration and gratitude.
 The 2018 CC Global Summit builds on a new chapter envisioned for Creative Commons as a renewed, strong, and growing network, and as part of the global open movement.